Moses Magogo Hassim

 Moses Magogo Hassim (born 8 November 1976) is a Ugandan sports administrator and politician.
 He is the current president of the Federation of Uganda Football Associations (FUFA), and Former Executive member of Confederation of African Football (CAF).
-In the 2021 general election he was elected to Parliament, representing Budiope East in Buyende District, for the National Resistance Movement.

 Early life and education

 Moses Magogo was born on 8 November 1976 in Buyende District, Eastern Uganda and currently lives in Kampala, Uganda.

 Moses Hassim Magogo took the mantle as Federation of Uganda Football Associations president on 31 August 2013 after succeeding Dr. Lawrence Mulindwa.
 He was re-elected in 2017 for another four-year term.

 Moses Magogo went to Kagulu Primary School in Kamuli District, Jinja College in Jinja and Namilyango College in Mukono District before joining Makerere University for a Bachelor of Science degree in Engineering (Electrical).